wdk-docs/nest-docs/content/graphql/field-middleware.md

     The `MiddlewareContext` is an object that consist of the same arguments that are normally received by the GraphQL resolver function (`{{ '{' }} source, args, context, info {{ '}' }}`), while `NextFn` is a function that let you execute the next middleware in the stack (bound to this field) or the actual field resolver.

+!!! warning

-> warning **Warning** Field middleware functions cannot inject dependencies nor access Nest's DI container as they are designed to be very lightweight and shouldn't perform any potentially time-consuming operations (like retrieving data from the database).
+    Field middleware functions cannot inject dependencies nor access Nest's DI container as they are designed to be very lightweight and shouldn't perform any potentially time-consuming operations (like retrieving data from the database).
 If you need to call external services/query data from the data source, you should do it in a guard/interceptor bounded to a root query/mutation handler and assign it to `context` object which you can access from within the field middleware (specifically, from the `MiddlewareContext` object).

 Note that field middleware must match the `FieldMiddleware` interface.
 In the example above, we first run the `next()` function (which executes the actual field resolver and returns a field value) and then, we log this value to our terminal.
 Also, the value returned from the middleware function completely overrides the previous value and since we don't want to perform any changes, we simply return the original value.